USGC King’s Cup National Qualifier™ Format

 Teams: Each team will consist of two members.
 Teams must fit one of the Divisions and Flights as described below.

-Format: The format for play in Four Ball stroke play is defined in Rule 31 per the USGA® Rules of Golf in which two players play as partners, each playing their own ball.
+Format: The format for play in Best Ball (Four Ball) stroke play is defined in Rule 31 per the USGA® Rules of Golf in which two players play as partners, each playing their own ball.
 The lower score of the partners is the score for that hole.
 If one partner fails to complete the hole there is NO penalty.

-The format for Modified Foursomes/Alternate shot is defined in Rule 29 in which two players play one ball alternately after both hitting from the teeing ground and selecting the best shot.
+The format for Modified Alternate shot (Foursomes) is defined in Rule 29 in which two players play one ball alternately after both hitting from the teeing ground and selecting the best shot.
 Penalty strokes do not affect the order of play.

 Individual stroke play is defined in Rule 3 per the USGA® Rules of Golf.